sybrew/the-seo-framework/readme.txt

 	* **Improved:**
 		* Google can now respond to the `noindex` directive quicker.
 			* When `noindex` is set via The SEO Framework, we now remove the canonical URL when it points to the current page.
+		* SEO attack mitigation is now also invoked on paginated the homepage-as-page.
 	* **Changed:**
 		* The "About" link on the plugin activation page now leads to our "about us" page.
 		* The links on the plugin activation page are now prepended, instead of appended.